accosmin/nano/README.md

 #### Loss

-A loss function assigns a scalar score to the prediction of a model by comparing it with the ground truth target (if provided).
-The lower the score, the better the prediction.
-Implemented instances: **class-NLL** and **square**.
+A loss function assigns a scalar score to the prediction of a model by comparing it with the ground truth target (if provided): the lower the score, the better the prediction.

 #### Trainer